user-C-Taylor/rock-paper-scissors/README.md

 # rock-paper-scissors
 At first, this was a console game of Rock, Paper, Scissors.
 Later in the Odin curriculum, a GUI and related updates were added.
+The GUI game should be compatible with Chrome on PCs.

 ## GUI Game
 To play the GUI game, navigate to the GUI game <a href='https://user-c-taylor.github.io/rock-paper-scissors/'>web page</a> and click the "Play Game" button.
 Click on the item of your choice to battle the computer in Rock, Paper, Scissors.
 Enjoy!